 Stock Dividend

 Large companies that are profitable, but have little potential for growth, will start paying dividends, usually quarterly.
 Usually the dividend is paid in cash, but sometimes, to conserve cash, a company will declare a stock dividend instead of a cash dividend.
 The stock dividend is stated as a percentage of stock owned.
-Thus, with a 10% dividend, each stockholder will get 1 more share of stock for every 10 that he owns.
-There is no change to the par value and the shareholders’ proportionate interest in the company is unchanged.
-Each share will be worth less, however.
+Thus, with a 10% dividend, each stockholder will get 1 more share of stock for every 10 owned.
+The shareholders' proportionate interest in the company is unchanged, but each share will be worth less.

 Preferred Stock

 Preferred stock is much like common stock, but preferred stockholders usually have no voting privileges, but they do have priority for dividends and for the proceeds of any corporate liquidation should the company fail.
 Companies issue preferred stock to appeal to investors who want income and greater safety, but issuing preferred stock instead of bonds gives the company more flexibility.
 If the company is financially stressed, it can skip dividend payments to preferred stockholders, but not to bondholders.
-Oftentimes, preferred stock is issued when a company is having financially difficulties.
-It brings in more money at a time when the company needs it, but it doesn't obligate a company to future payments in the way that bonds do.
+Often, preferred stock is issued when a company is having financially difficulties.
+It brings in more money when the company needs it, but it doesn't obligate the company to future payments as bonds do.

 Dividends